-- Two alternatives suggested by S&W:
+Two alternatives suggested by S&W:

 - 1. decision-making approach (DMA)

 - 2. Paretian approach (PA)

 - 1. DMA: The decision maker's objectives are the social objectives, by definition

-CBA: process of appraising projects, given the DM's chosen objectives can be private i.e. using Consumers' Surplus (revision)
+CBA: process of appraising projects, given the DM's chosen objectives may be private